Get Access to 250+ Online Classes

 - You build equity every month as you use rent to pay down your mortgage.

 - Your rental property increases in value as time goes on and markets gain in value.

 - You can keep up with maintenance and improve your property over time, adding even more value.

 Like with any property you own, you can also benefit from your investment property at tax time.

-In many cases, these deductions are taken in the year in which the money is spent for these items.
+In many cases, these deductions are taken in the year in which the money is spent on these items.

 What Is Rental Property Depreciation?

 By definition, depreciation is an asset — such as your rental property — losing value over time due to wear and tear.

 Rental property depreciation is just one of the many ways that you can experience long-term, annualized financial benefits from your rental property.

 The rental property depreciation deduction allows you to spread the cost of buying and making major improvements to your property — and the resulting deduction — over many years.